Sketch-Based Anomaly Detection in Streaming Graphs

-We use a 3-dimensional H-CMS (operations described in Appendix \ref{app:hcms}) where the number of hash functions is denoted by $n_r$, and matrix $\mathcal{M}$ corresponding to each hash function is of dimension $n_b \times n_b$, i.e., a square matrix.
-A hash function denoted by $h(u)$ maps an entity $u$ to an integer in the range $[0, n_b)$.
-A 3-dimensional H-CMS maps edge $(u, v)$ to a matrix index $(h(u), h(v))$, i.e. the source node is mapped to a row index and the destination node is mapped to a column index.
+We use a 3-dimensional H-CMS (operations described in Algorithm \ref{alg:hcmsoperations}) where the number of hash functions is denoted by $n_r$, and matrix $\mathcal{M}_j$ corresponding to $j$-th hash function $h_j$ is of dimension $n_b \times n_b$, i.e., a square matrix.
+For each $j \in [n_r]$, the $j$-th hash function denoted by $h_{j}(u,v)$ maps an edge $(u, v)$ to a matrix index $(h'_{j}(u), h''_{j}(v))$, i.e., the source node is mapped to a row index and the destination node is mapped to a column index.
+That is, $h_{j}(u,v)=(h'_{j}(u), h''_{j}(v))$.
 Therefore, each matrix in a 3-dimensional H-CMS captures the essence of a graph adjacency matrix.
 Dense subgraph detection can thus be transformed into a dense submatrix detection problem (as shown in Figure \ref{fig:hcms}) where the size of the matrix is a small constant, independent of the number of edges or the graph size.